 A member of the supervisory council shall promptly inform the chairman of the supervisory council and the management board of any business offer related to the business activity of the issuer made to the member of the supervisory council or a person close or connected to the member of the supervisory council.
 All conflicts of interests that have arisen during the reporting year shall be disclosed in the Corporate Governance Report along with their resolutions.

-Members of the Supervisory Board must avoid any conflict of interest and follow the requirements of prohibition on competition.
-The Supervisory Board and the Management Board work in close co-operation, acting according to the laws and Articles of Association, in the best interests of the Company and its shareholders.
-In 2017, no conflicts of interests occurred.
+Members of the Supervisory Board refrain from a conflict of interests and follow the requirements of the prohibition on competition.
+The Supervisory Board and the Management Board cooperate closely, adhering to the law and the articles of association, and keep in mind the interests of shareholders.
+No such conflicts of interests occurred in 2018.

 CGC Article 5.3

 Among other things, the issuer’s general strategic trends approved by the Supervisory Board are available for shareholders on the issuer’s website.